Drs. Amanda H. Kumar and Michael L. Kent

 • Education in regional anesthesia and the role of simulation

 • Journal Club: Throughout the year, each of the fellows presents a recently published article that is of interest to him/her.
 The goal of this series is both to acquire skills in critical appraisal of the literature and to educate the group about new and interesting studies.
 Fellows often select articles that highlight novel or controversial topics and are assigned a faculty mentor to help guide them through the process of evaluating the study methodology.
-Fellows also participate in a joint journal club with fellows from outside RAAPM fellowships to foster networking and cross-institutional collaboration.
+Fellows also participate in journal clubs and educational series with fellows from outside RAAPM fellowships to foster networking and cross-institutional collaboration as well as orthopaedic surgical colleagues.

-• Departmental Fellowship Seminar Series: Every Monday afternoon the fellows attend an educational lecture series that focuses on more general topics, such as leadership, statistics, or quality improvement.
+• Departmental Fellowship Seminar Series: On Monday afternoons, fellows attend an educational lecture series that focuses on more general topics, such as leadership, statistics, quality improvement, or oral board preparation.
 This affords the fellows an opportunity to learn and discuss these topics with fellows from other anesthesiology subspecialties.

 Research